M-Power New York City: Community Workshop

 cancer in African Americans, and how to get the best care.

-Join Us at M-Power New York: Food, Blood, and Cancer—Are They Connected?
+Join Us at M-Power New York: Heritage, Health, and Hope

 With support from:

-AbbVie, Amgen, Bristol Myers Squibb, Genentech, GSK, Johnson & Johnson, Karyopharm Therapeutics, Kite, and Sanofi
+Abbvie, Amgen, The Binding Site, Genentech, GSK, Johnson & Johnson, Karyopharm Therapeutics, Kite Pharma, Sanofi, and Sebia.

 The International Myeloma Foundation’s M-Power Project Workshop for Health Equity in Myeloma in NY